 the following funds were used: (1) as

-a school district required to provide learning readiness experiences for
+for a school district required to provide learning readiness experiences for

 preschool age children or early reading and math experiences for school age

 children pursuant to subsection 4011(d) of this title, funds attributable to an

 increase in student count due to the poverty ratio of the district and the number